 The comics were originally published in French but are now sold in over 70 languages.
 The drawings are bold, bright and wonderfully expressive.
 The detective stories inspire young minds to crave far flung adventures through the books’ vintage charm and the engaging, daring exploits of the young protagonist.
 New generations now have the choice of reading the delightfully colourful classics, older animations or watching the new, beautiful films.

 This debut novel about a young girl living in the foothills of the Himalayas is a great way to introduce children to India.
-The story follows Asha and her friend Jeevan as they set out in search of Asha’s father who has mysteriously stopped sending money home to the family from his job in the city.
+But, beware – it is harrowing and heart-warming in equal measure.
+Think of it as Slumdog Millionaire for children in terms of the traumatic things that happen to Asha and her friend Jeevan.
+The story follows the pair as they set out in search of Asha’s father who has mysteriously stopped sending money home to the family from his job in the city.
 Asha has the belief that the spirit of her grandmother – her nanijee – is watching over them as they travel.
-The children face plenty of challenges during their journey – high mountains, wild animals and various unsavoury characters.
+The children face various challenges during their journey – high mountains, wild animals and a number of very unsavoury characters.

-The book paints a vivid picture of life in rural India – its religion, culture and beliefs.
+The book paints a vivid picture of life in rural India – its religion, culture and beliefs and there’s a bit of magic thrown in too.
 I’m currently reading this to my son and although it took him a couple of chapters to get into it, he’s now hooked.
 It’s really refreshing to read him something set in a totally unfamiliar environment.